Available on every plan

 Run the smoke test:

-Use ElevenFlo MCP to find the Chapter 11 case for FTX and return the top match with the case name and case_watch_id.
+Use ElevenFlo MCP to find the FTX Trading Ltd. Chapter 11 case.
+Return the top match with case name, court, case number, and case identifier.

 Expected: